 Our writing guide section for the rest of your paper.

-I’ve been writing a book “Life in the Lab”.
-It has got everything in it including applying for positions, conducting lab work, experimental design, data analysis and loads on writing.
-You can download the part on abstracts via the button below or you can buy the whole book via the pic below.
+I’ve written a book… “Life in the Lab; the essential guide for researchers”.
+It has everything in it including applying for positions, conducting lab work, experimental design, data analysis and loads on writing.
+Find out more here – or click the pic to go to the listing on Amazon.